bu-rcs/pragmatic-benchmarking/README.md

 # pragmatic-benchmarking
 A public version of our benchmarking framework.
-The framework is described in the paper which is cited below.
+The framework is described in the paper cited below.

 # Setup
 This needs to be customized for your benchmarks.
 The model_bench benchmark demonstrates how to set up the directory structure.
 The STREAM benchmark is included as an example.